Ygg01/xml5_draft/README.md

 Draft for XML5 proposal.
 ==========

-The original version of this proposal is hosted on [XML5 Google code repository](https://code.google.com/p/xml5/).
+The original version of this proposal is hosted on [XML5 code repository](https://github.com/annevk/xml5).

 What's XML5
 ==========